abline in r / r plot add line abline(a = NULL, b = NULL, h = NULL, v = NULL, reg = NULL, coef = NULL, col = NULL, lty = NULL, lwd= NULL)

 > airmiles # default plot for abline in r tutorial > plot (airmiles)

-As you can see, airmiles is a nice basic timeseries.
-It shows the growth of airline travel within the US.
+As you can see, airmiles is a nice basic timeseries data frame.
+It shows the growth of airline travel within the US in a linear model.

 # abline in R example - horizontal line abline(20000,0)